Undev/redmine_close_button/README.markdown

 ### 0.0.5

-- New translations added
+- New translations added.

 ### 0.0.4

-- Closing of issue now set its progress up to 100% - Alexey Kuleshov
+- Closing of issue now set its progress up to 100% - [Alexey Kuleshov](https://github.com/kulesa).
-- Simplified and traditional Chinese translations added
+- Simplified and traditional Chinese translations added.

 ### 0.0.3

-- Plugin now hooks issue page instead of replacing of template to be compatible with later versions of Redmine
+- Plugin now hooks issue page instead of replacing of template to be compatible with upcoming versions of Redmine.
-- New translations added
+- New translations added.

 ### 0.0.2

-- New translations added
+- New translations added.
-- Home has been moved to [Undev organization repository](https://github.com/Undev/redmine_close_button)
+- Home has been moved to [Undev organization repository](https://github.com/Undev/redmine_close_button).

 ### 0.0.1

-- First public release
+- First public release.